hossainchisty/Photo-Album-App/README.md

 * Add Image with title, description and category.
 * Update Image with title, description and category.
 * Delete Image with title, description and category.
-* Filter with Image title.
+* Search with Image title.
 * User can change Profile picture/cover Image/Bio/Name.
 * User-friendly.
 ## Setup, Installation and Run